What to do on a short break to Vilnius, Lithuania

 Paneriai is 10km southwest of Vilnius and the site of the Ponary massacre.
 During a 3 year period (July 1941 until August 1944) the Nazis and their Lithuanian collaborators murdered more than 100,000 people of which the majority were Jewish.
 I (Mark) have an interest in WWII history and so we visited the memorial.
 There is a small museum on-site but it was closed during our visit, as we believe it is most of the time.
 The site is situated in a wooded area which is pleasant for walking, and although the monuments are simple, they help put the history of the country into perspective.
 The best way to reach Paneriai is via the hourly train that leaves from Vilnius railway station.
 The train only takes 10 minutes but the memorial itself is located in the forest, a 1km walk from the station.

 Paneriai Memorial Museum near Vilnius

 Where to stay in Vilnius

-We knew we would be doing some day trips out of the city so we chose a location half way between the railway station/bus station (they are opposite each other) and the Old Town which gave us the option to walk to both.
-There were other benefits of choosing this location as well.
+We knew we would be doing some day trips out of the city so we chose a location halfway between the railway station/bus station (they are opposite each other) and the Old Town which gave us the option to walk to both.
+There were other benefits to choosing this location as well.
 It was quieter than being in the heart of the Old Town and both the hotel itself and eating and drinking in local restaurants was less expensive.
 As a result, we booked the Stay Express Hotel.
-On their own website, the hotel says it is located 300 metres from the Old Town and 500 metres from the railway station but reckon on a 20 minute walk to the Old Town, especially if you want to get to the heart of it and not just the outskirts.
+On their own website, the hotel says it is located 300 metres from the Old Town and 500 metres from the railway station but reckon on a 20-minute walk to the Old Town, especially if you want to get to the heart of it and not just the outskirts.